-To address the lack of a business cycle chronology for Switzerland during the 18th and early 19th centuries, this section utilizes the developed business cycle indicator to identify and date business cycle turning points.
+To address the lack of a business cycle chronology for Switzerland during the 19th and early 20th centuries, this section utilizes the developed business cycle indicator to identify and date business cycle turning points.
 As Romer and Romer (2020) explain, recessions are not simply random categorizations of macroeconomic outcomes.
-Instead, they represent critical moments in the macroeconomy, characterized by a rapid and significant deviation of economic activity from its normal state.
-Establishing a business cycle chronology for the 18th and early 19th centuries is thus crucial for understanding these pivotal economic shifts.
+Instead, they represent critical macroeconomic moments characterized by a rapid and significant deviation of economic activity from its normal state.
+Establishing a business cycle chronology for the 19th and early 20th centuries is thus crucial for understanding these economic shifts.

-I use the Markov-Switching autoregression model proposed by Hamilton (1989).
-This is inline with Romer and Romer (2020) who show that "recession periods emerge clearly from a Markov-switching model".
+I use the Markov-Switching autoregression model proposed by Hamilton (1989) to estimate recession probabilities.
+This aligns with Romer and Romer (2020) who show that "recession periods emerge clearly from a Markov-switching model".
 The model is given by